ainara-luke/ainara-luke.github.io/src/pages/information.md

 ### Garden Attire
 We are getting married outdoors, and part of our venue (including the ceremony) is on dirt/grass.
-This is probably not the venue for stilettos, so wear whatever makes you feel comfortable!
+For men this will look like a collared shirt and pants (no shorts or open-toed shoes; yes to guayaberas.)